tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Certificate and the Finished MACs the Handshake Context + Certificate
 + CertificateVerify, this is mostly equivalent to keeping a running hash of the handshake messages (exactly so in the pure 1-RTT cases).
-Note, however, the subsequent post-handshake authentications do not include each other, just the messages through the end of the main handshake.
+Note, however, that subsequent post-handshake authentications do not include each other, just the messages through the end of the main handshake.

 The following table defines the Handshake Context and MAC Key